 1. If your light fittings are the type with translucent diffusers, fill them with dead flies.

-2. Avoid replacing tungsten-filament light bulbs with compact fluorescent equivalents.
+2. Avoid replacing tungsten-filament light bulbs with LED equivalents.
 Although it is now illegal to sell most general lighting service (GLS) filament lamps, one can still buy “rough service” equivalents which have the great advantage of being even less energy-efficient.

 3. Keep your external lighting on 24 hours a day.
 This encourages a culture of not caring about leaving things running when idle, and will help waste many times more energy than is used in the lights alone.